Edge Computing vs Cloud Computing: Which One Should You Use in 2025?

 Cloud computing optimizes for scale, flexibility, and operational simplicity.

 In 2025, cloud platforms remain the backbone of most digital products, particularly for data-intensive workloads and backend orchestration.
+Many teams combine this with serverless architectures for elastic execution.

 What Is Edge Computing?